Summit County Personal Injury Lawyer

-Beyond accidents on the slopes, Summit County often experiences a high influx of new residents and vacationers who can be unfamiliar with the area and Colorado road conditions.
-While care must be exercised under these conditions, an experienced Summit County accident attorney knows that even if you are careful you may find that another driver is not, and car accidents can and do happen with some frequency.
+While it’s crucial to exercise care under these conditions in Summit County, our accident attorneys know that even if you are careful, you may find that another driver is not.
+Car accidents can and do happen with some frequency here.
 This is especially true with areas like Swan Mountain Road and Highway 9 between Frisco and Breckenridge, where sweeping vistas and unfamiliar turns can be hazardous.

 If you think you might need a Summit County accident attorney, we encourage you to call Cook, Bradford & Levy at 303-543-1000 for a free consultation about your options.
 Our lawyers know Summit County.